yairm210/Unciv/docs/Modders/Mod-file-structure/3-Map-related-JSON-files.md

       `River` is hardcoded to be used to look up a [Stats](../../uniques.md#global-uniques) unique to determine the bonuses an actual River provides (remember, rivers live on the edges not as terrain).
       River should always be a TerrainFeature and have the same uniques the one in the vanilla rulesets has - if you change that, expect surprises.
 [^B]: A base ruleset mod is always expected to provide at least one Land and at least one Water terrain.
 We do not support Land-only or Water-only mods, even if they might be possible to pull off.
+[^C]: If set, the base terrain is changed to this after placing the Natural Wonder, and terrain features cleared.
+Otherwise, terrain features are reduced to only those present in occursOn.

 ## TileImprovements.json